Vertebrogenic Pain: 9 Critical Facts and Lasting Relief

 - Stages 2–5 Pfirrmann: More favorable for regenerative intradiscal therapy

-- Stages 6–8 Pfirrmann: Often associated with Modic changes and vertebrogenic pain → Intracept is more appropriate
+- Stages 6–8 Pfirrmann: Often associated with Modic changes and vertebrogenic pain → BVN ablation is often more appropriate, including options such as Intracept or OptaBlate

 Self-Assessment Scoring Tool